Yyx2626/HTGTS_related/off_targets_RSS_filter/README.md

 Version: 0.1.1 (2020-09-04)
 ```

+It will call `bedGraphToBigWig` to convert bdg (bedgraph) files to bw files.

 ### yyx\_convert\_tlx\_to\_bw.20230919.pl

 This script is intended to convert a tlx file to a bw file: the depth of pileup of junctions/preys/bait/baitEnd.